 You may make a counseling appointment by:

-- Initial appointments can be made by coming to the counseling office in the Library, lower level, office 112 and completing Intake Questionnaire (pdf).
+- Initial appointments can be made by coming to the counseling offices in the Library, lower level, office 112 or F-237and completing Intake Questionnaire (pdf) and an Informed Consent (pdf) document.

-- If counselor is unavailable an appointment can be made through Rhea Ann Spiegel in office 216.
+- If a counselor is unavailable, an appointment can be made through Rhea Ann Spiegel in office 216.

-- Appointments can also be made by email firstname.lastname@example.org
+- Appointment request can be made by emailing email@example.com .

 - Effort is made to schedule an initial appointment within the week of your request.